 The symptoms can appear remarkably similar on the surface, making it difficult for caregivers to know what they are seeing.
 This overlap is exactly why the distinction between dementia vs emotional isolation requires careful clinical evaluation.

-Emotional factors can temporarily mimic cognitive decline
+Common ways emotional isolation can mimic cognitive decline include:

 To provide the right support, it is crucial to learn the distinct indicators that differentiate these two conditions.
 Recognising the contrast between dementia vs emotional isolation becomes clearer when you carefully observe patterns in memory, behaviour, and awareness.